Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Boston College Stats and Trends

-- The Eagles have covered the spread twice this season when underdogs by 2 points or more (in five chances).
+- The Eagles have covered the spread twice this year when underdogs by 2 points or more (in five chances).

-- Boston College's games this year have gone over the total in two out of eight opportunities (25%).
+- Boston College's games this year have hit the over two times in eight opportunities (25%).

-- Boston College is 1-1 against the spread and 3-0 overall when the team records more than 29.0 points.
+- Boston College is 1-1 against the spread and 3-0 overall when the team notches more than 29.0 points.

-- When Boston College piles up more than 442.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Boston College totals over 442.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- This year the Eagles have turned the ball over 12 times, while the Yellow Jackets have forced 12 turnovers.
+- The Eagles have 12 turnovers this season, equal to the number of takeaways for the Yellow Jackets.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.